cetincem/parkbee-api/README.md

 # ParkBee API Client
-A client to interact with the ParkBee API.
+A client to interact with the ParkBee API written in TypeScript.

 ## Authentication
 To use the ParkBee API, you need to request an access token from the authentication service.